 A CE Certificate of Conformity (CoC) essentially states that a certain product is compliant with one or more regulations, directives or standards.
-It also includes information about the conformity assessment performed, the issuing company, product information, and suppliers.
+It also includes information about the issuing company, product, and supplier.

 Alternative terms